Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Passport comes from random x/y, instead of down the slot
   Tasks:
     Graphics:
-      [ ] - Timeout doesn't clear stamps from passport
       [ ] - Change "Runner Escaped" to capitals
-      [ ] - Potato time left timer doesn't size back up after shrinking [ ] - The potato does not leave the customs office when the time runs out, set x/y [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Missile gets stuck if border runner leaves while airborne, keep track of last spot and send missile there
+      [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Missile gets stuck if border runner leaves while airborne, keep track of last spot and send missile there